 Guy Maddin’s “Brand Upon the Brain!” is an abyss of frayed memories and curled echoes.
 A film where sight and sound, when being rapped against one another like chalkboard erasers, create enigmatic plumes of mystery.
 And in this world where each frame is smudged with charcoal fingerprints and squid-like ink, Katherine E. Scharhon holds onto a monochrome flame and leads the way.
 More recently, “God of Love”, a project that Scharhon was a part of, won Best Live Action Short Film at last year’s Academy Awards.
-In keeping with the “best of” tagline, we asked Scharhon what films, in her opinion, are pictures that everyone should see.
-The following are her answers:
+In keeping with the “best of” tagline, we asked Scharhon what films, in their opinion, are pictures that everyone should see.
+The following are the actor and the director’s answers:

 Directed by Kelly Reichardt (2008)

 Wendy (Michelle Williams) and her dog Lucy must travel from Oregon to Alaska with no money and high stakes in this brilliantly adapted film.
 Small moments are everything to Reichardt and Williams in this both charming and devastating story.

 Directed by David Lynch (1977)

 David Lynch spent over five years filming ERASERHEAD, and literally lived on the set during production.
 Both the intense imagery and sounds of this uniquely told story create an unforgettable experience.
 The film marks Lynch’s first feature.

 The quietly stunning performance of its young star Ana Torrent and the compellingly beautiful art direction makes THE SPIRIT OF THE BEEHIVE a haunting and breathtaking depiction of what it’s like to experience things from an imaginative child’s point of view